hustshawn/hugo-blog-site/content/posts/my-first-post.md

 +++
+title = 'Welcome to My Blog!'
-date = '2025-07-14T23:20:47+08:00'
+date = 2025-07-14T23:20:47+08:00
 draft = false
-title = 'Welcome to My Blog!'
-tags = ['welcome', 'introduction'] categories = ['general']
+tags = ['welcome', 'introduction'] categories = ['general'] summary = "My first blog post using Hugo and the Blowfish theme.
+I'm excited to share my thoughts and experiences here."
 +++

-# Welcome to My Blog!

-This is my first blog post using Hugo and the PaperMod theme.
+This is my first blog post using Hugo and the beautiful Blowfish theme.
 I'm excited to share my thoughts and experiences here.

 ## What You Can Expect